solliancenet/microsoft-mysql-developer-guide/artifacts/02-03-CloudDeploy-InApp/README.md

 4. Select **Debug console->CMD**
 5. Browse to **site-.wwwroot**
 6. Select the **edit** button for the `database.php` file
-7. Add the following database connection code below where you set the variables:
+7. Add the following database connection code below where variables were set:

     ```php
     foreach ($_SERVER as $key => $value)